How to Avoid Probate

 What is a Probate Judge and What Does a Probate Judge Do?

-A probate judge is the judicial official who is in charge of overseeing all aspects of probate estates in his or her jurisdiction.
+A probate judge is a state court official who is in charge of overseeing the probate process in his or her local jurisdiction.
+Learn about what a probate judge does on a day to day basis here.

 What is a Personal Representative?